 - Avoid overloading electrical outlets and use the correct prongs to plug (three-prong plugs in three-prong outlets, etc.)

-- Repair damaged outlets, cords, cables, etc.
+- Repair or replace damaged outlets, cords, cables, etc.

 - Keep combustible items such as trash and recycling away from electrical equipment

-- Keep your workspace and equipment dry, clean and well ventilated - look out for oil and dust specifically
+- Keep your workspace and equipment dry, clean, and well ventilated - lookout for oil and dust specifically

-- Ensure all electrical equipment is Underwriters Laboratories (UL) listed [LINK] (or listed by another nationally recognized lab)
+- Ensure all electrical equipment is Underwriters Laboratories (UL) listed (or listed by another nationally recognized lab)